Tinder (app): 2012: Prototype and launch

-2014–2016: Growth
+2013-2016

+In October 2013, security researchers found and reported a flaw which allowed users' locations to be exposed; according to them, Tinder did not respond until December.
+According to a Tinder spokesperson, "the issue was resolved 'within 48 hours'".

+In March 2014, Tinder launched verified profiles for public figures, so that celebrities and other public figures can verify their identities.

+In August 2014, "The Barn" internship program of Bartle Bogle Hegarty (BBH) used Tinder profiles to promote its NYC Puppy Rescue Project.

 By October 2014, Tinder users completed over one billion swipes per day, producing about 12 million matches per day.
 By then, Tinder's average user generally spent about 90 minutes a day on the app.
+An article in The New York Times attributed the wide use of Tinder not to what Tinder was doing right but to flaws in the models of earlier dating software, which relied on mathematical algorithms to select potential partners.
+Relationship experts said that users used the photos that come in succession on the app to derive cues as to social status, confidence levels, and personal interests.

 Rad served as Tinder's CEO until March 2015, when he was replaced by former eBay and Microsoft executive Chris Payne.
 Rad returned as CEO in August 2015.

 Tinder launched its subscription version, Tinder Plus, in March 2015, with the functionality enabling limitless matches, whereas the free Tinder app restricts the number of right swipes in a 12-hour period.
-It has sparked debate by restricting the number of "likes" a free user may offer in a given length of time, as well as charging varying amounts for different age groups.

 In 2015, Tinder released its "Rewind" function and its "Super Like" function and retired its Tinder "Moments" and "Last Active" feature.

 In January 2015, Tinder acquired Chill, the developer of Tappy, a mobile messenger that uses "images and ephemerality".

+In April 2015, Tinder revealed its first sponsored ad promoting Budweiser's next #Whatever, USA campaign.

+In November 2015, Tinder added optional work and education information to user profiles.

-In 2016, Tinder was the most popular dating app in the United States, holding a 25.6% market share of monthly users.
-On the company's third-quarter earnings call, Match Group's CEO Greg Blatt described the popular dating app Tinder as a "rocket" and the "future of this business."
+In April 2016, Tinder was the most popular dating app in the United States, holding a 25.6% market share of monthly users.

+In August 2016, two engineers found a flaw that showed all users' matches' exact locations.
+The location was updated every time a user logged into the app, even for blocked matches.
+The issue was detected in March 2016 and fixed in August 2016.

-In September 2016, the company also initiated testing of its "Boost" functionality in Australia.
-The feature went live for all users in October of that year.
+In October 2016, the company also launched its "Boost" functionality in Australia.

-In October 2016, Tinder announced the opening of its first office in Silicon Valley in the hope of more effectively recruiting technical employees.
+In October 2016, Tinder announced the opening of its first office in Silicon Valley with the goal of more effectively recruiting technical employees.

 In November 2016, Tinder introduced more options for gender selection.

-In December 2016, Blatt took over as interim CEO of Tinder.
-Rad stepped down as CEO, becoming chairman of the company.
+In December 2016, Blatt became interim CEO of Tinder, replacing Sean Rad, who became chairman.